RubyNguyen07/viettel-internsip/OpenStack/Installation/HostNetworkingEnv.md

     Second interface (eth1) = 192.168.16.129
     Netmask = 255.255.255.0

-    Here is the configurations on my compute node:
+    Here is the configurations on my storage node:
     Hostname = ngoc-sto
     First interface (eth0) = 192.168.30.177 (this IP has been configured to access the Internet) Second interface (eth1) = 192.168.16.86